skootskapoots/simplealerts/README.md

 ## Features

 - **Sizing:** You determine the height and width of the alert bar.
-- **Backgrounds:** You can chose a color or image for he background of the alert bar and announcement slider.
+- **Backgrounds:** You can choose a color or image for the background of the alert bar and announcement slider.
 - **Audio:** Chose an audio clip that triggers on a received alert event.
 - **Animation:** The announcement slider is in your control, direction, easing, and timing!
 - **Fonts:** The title, subtitle, and announcement text can have their own fonts and sizes.